mvsenin/Design-Patterns-for-Fontend/README.md

 # Structural patterns

+> Structural patterns are a group of patterns that describe the relationships between entities and how those relationships should be formed.
+They help us to determine how our objects should interact with each other, which makes it easier for us to design clean and flexible systems. <br />
+> The structural design patterns are classic solutions to recurring problems in object-oriented systems.
+They help programmers to organize their code in a way that’s flexible and easy to maintain, even as the system evolves over time.
+Structural design patterns can be applied at different levels of abstraction, from low-level details of how classes are used to high-level organization of entire systems.

 | Pattern name | Variable aspects | Scenarios |
 |--------------|------------------|-----------|
 | 1.
 Facade    | Functionality in one or more subsystems | It is often present in systems that are built around a multi-layer architecture |